.

 Army of the Andes

-The Army of the Andes was the military force mustered by Jose de San Martin in his campaign to free Chile from the Spanish Empire.
-In 1818 it crossed the Andes Mountains from its staging point in Cuyo in the Argentine province of Mendoza, succeeding in its objective by dislodging the Spanish from the country.
+The Army of the Andes was a military force mustered by Jose de San Martin in his campaign to free Chile from the Spanish Empire.
+In 1817 it crossed the Andes Mountains from the Argentine Province of Cuyo , and succeeding in its objective by dislodging the Spanish from the country.

-For the crossing of the mountains, the Army was divided into two main columns, the first, commanded by Bernardo O'Higgins, taking the Los Patos Pass and the second, commanded by Juan Gregorio de las Heras, taking the Uspallata Pass.
+For the crossing of the mountains, the Army was divided into two main columns, the first, commanded by Bernardo O'Higgins, taking the Los Patos Pass and the second, commanded by Juan Gregorio de las Heras, taking the Uspallata Pass, which at its highest reaches some twelve thousand feet above sea level.
 Because this second pass was more negotiable, the artillery was taken in the second column.

 See also